adrianzysk/RedditClone/README.md

 # RedditClone

+(In progress)

+Clone of Reddit forum.
+Created on figma project.
+In future backend server will be added.

 ## How to run your project

 If you run your this project for the first time, you need to install npm dependencies by typing